mami-project/pathspider/doc/plugins/tfo.rst

 the three-way handshake, skipping that way a round-trip delay and lowering the latency in the start of data transmission.

-The TFO plugin for PATHspider aims to detect breakage in the Internet due to the use of TCP Fast Open.
+The TFO plugin for PATHspider aims to detect connectivity breakage due to the the use of TCP Fast Open, implementation of TCP Fast Open, and TFO implementation anomalies.

 Usage Example
 -------------